-- The Division Dean receiving the student's Appeal Form shall forward the student's Appeal Form and the entire file regarding the alleged academic misconduct within three (3) business days of receipt of the student's Appeal Form. - Upon receipt of the student appeal, the Chair of the Student Appeals Committee for Academic Matters shall invite the student, instructor, Division Dean and Vice President of Instruction to file a statement with the Committee.
-The committee will then convene, review the appeal and any statements and then decide by majority vote whether to formally review the case or not.
-The Committee must formally review all cases in which a student has appealed suspension or dismissal. - If the Committee formally reviews the case, it shall convene promptly after receiving the completed Appeal Form. - When the Committee formally reviews a case, it may concur with or reverse the instructor's and Vice President's findings of fact regarding guilt and/or the recommended sanction(s).
-If the Committee concurs with the findings of fact regarding guilt, but does not agree that such sanction be imposed, it shall return its decision and its recommendation of an appropriate sanction to the Vice President, who shall consult with the Division Dean and the faculty member as to the appropriate sanction. - Composition: The Appeals Committee shall consist of six members: two students elected by the Student Government Association and four full-time faculty members, elected at large.
-The Chair of the Committee must be a faculty member and will be appointed by the Committee.
-In addition, there shall be student and faculty alternates. - All members of the Student Appeals Committee for Academic Matters and/or their alternates shall be expected to meet within forty-eight (48) hours after notice from the Chair. - During a formal review, the Appeals Committee shall meet with the student, instructor and the Vice President and request additional information where it deems appropriate. - The Appeals Committee shall render a decision in writing within fifteen (15) business days of convening. - · The decision of the Appeals committee is final.
+Step 1 Student shall complete the appeal form and file it with the Dean of the Division in which the offense occurred within the specified timeframe for the offense.
+The appeal form is available at: www.VictoriaCollege.edu/StudentServices.
+Step 2 Division Dean will forward the student's appeal form and the entire file regarding the alleged academic misconduct to the Chair of the Student Appeals Committee within three (3) days of receipt of the appeal form.
+Step 3 The Chair of the Student Appeals Committee shall invite the student, the instructor, the Division Dean and the Vice President of Instruction to file statements with the Committee.
+The Committee will then decide by majority vote whether to formally review the case or not.
+The Committee must formally review the cases in which a student has appealed suspension or dismissal.
+Step 4 If the Committee formally reviews the case, it shall convene promptly after receiving the completed appeal form.
+When the Committee reviews a case, it may concur with or reverse the instructor's and Vice President's findings of fact regarding the guilt and/or the recommended sanction(s).
+If the Committee concurs with the findings of fact regarding guilt, but does not agree that such sanction be imposed, it shall return its decision and its recommendation of an appropriate sanction to the Vice President, who shall consult with the Division Dean and the faculty member as to the appropriate sanction.

-The student shall have the right of class attendance and participation during the consideration of any appeal only when approved by the Vice President of Instruction.
+The student shall have the right of class attendance and participation during the consideration of any appeal only when approved by the Vice President of Instruction